BartMassey/fml/README.md

 So I wrote this brute-force depth-first search solver.
 I used Python 3, because apparently I wanted it to be as slow as feasible.
-Turns out it's plenty fast anyhow.
+Turns out it's plenty fast anyhow, running in about 2s on a sample lineup on my box.
 Aside from rewriting it in Rust, there's plenty of optimizations available if it turns out to be too slow someday.
 I don't think it will.

 The input (on standard input) is a CSV file.
 Each row contains the name of the movie, the price of that movie, and